 A: The educational programs that we offer are evidence based programs that have been tested for their effectiveness with various youth groups.
-These programs have been proven to improve coping, resilience and stress management skills among youth, increase decision making and other skills that prevent early initiation into alcohol and drug use.
+These programs have been proven to improve coping, resilience and stress management skills among youth, increase decision making, prevent substance misuse and decrease risks for behavioral and mental health issues.

-Q: What are the costs for participation in Life Skills, Guiding Good Choices or Strengthening Families programs?
+Q: What are the costs for participation in the programs?

 A: There is no cost to individuals or organizations partnering with WQPS.
 Trained staff are provided to deliver curricula and all materials needed.

 Q: What is the application process?

 A: It is quite simple.
 Individuals who are interested in parenting programs or counseling can call our office directly to sign up for classes.

 Organizations interested in partnering with WQPS can call us to discuss the details of bringing prevention programming to your organization and send in a requisition form with more information.

 A: Prevention counseling is for at-risk or struggling youth ages 5 to 21 This includes youth whose families experiences difficulties related to family communication, management, conflict between parents or conflict between parents, children or youth with issues related to adjustment and social skills, truancy or academic success, or youth whose families have substance misuse history .

 Q: What does the referral process consist of?